-Project Child Success is a community of people who are working together to find solutions to complex problems.
-Be part of the dialogue and share your ideas and expertise, by joining our Employer Network Action Team.
-This team is made up of business people just like yourself who want to think together about how to make our community a better place.
+The Children's Council of Skagit County is a community of people who are working together to empower and enrich the lives of young children and their families in Skagit County.
+Be part of the dialogue and share your ideas and expertise, by joining the Children's Council.
+This team is made up of business people, agencies, and community members who want to think together about how to make our community a better place.
 Click here for more information.

 Click here to donate to the Children’s Council of Skagit County – your donation will help make sure the early learning movement remains vibrant and robust.

 Employers should be aware of United States Division of Labor, Section 7® of the Fair Labor Standards Act – Break Time for Nursing Mothers Provision.

 Effective March 23, 2010, the Patient Protection and Affordable Care Act amended the FLSA to require employers to provide a nursing mother reasonable break time to express breast milk after the birth of her child.
 The amendment also requires that employers provide a place for an employee to express breast milk.